Some food aid reaches besieged Damascus suburb

 Syria blames rebel attacks for aid delays.

-The Yarmouk activist said the food distribution was organized by local Palestinian groups in Yarmouk.
+The Yarmouk activist said the food distribution was organised by local Palestinian groups in Yarmouk.
 State media said a delivery was made but did not give details.

 Syria is home to half a million Palestinians, refugees of the 1948 conflict which led to the creation of the state of Israel.
 Before the 2011 uprising against Assad, many lived in Yarmouk on the southern edge of the Syrian capital.